 People who look for ways to help others will also benefit themselves because many people will repay the gesture at some point.
 We like to help people that have helped us, and this can be a powerful factor in networking.

-When you want to strengthen a relationship with someone in your network, and connect for the first time with someone, think about ways that you could help them (see 10 Superb Ways to Help Other Bloggers for some ideas).
+When you want to strengthen a relationship with someone in your network, and connect for the first time with someone, think about ways that you could help them.

 Action Step: Identify 3 people either in your current network, or people that you would like to get to know, and come up with one way that you could help each of them within the next week.